willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>The first match is the same as before. <code>GetUserNames</code> now loads all the data and calls the helper method we declared earlier. <code>Create</code> is also very simple, it inserts the userName into the database and ignores the return value of the insert.
-We're nearly done, we just need to expose the new functionality on the <code>DatabaseManager</code> via some methods.</p>
+The first match is the same as before. <code>GetUserNames</code> now loads all the data and calls the helper method we declared earlier. <code>Create</code> is also very simple, it inserts the userName into the database and ignores the return value of the insert.
+We're nearly done, we just need to expose the new functionality on the <code>DatabaseManager</code> via some methods.
 <table class="pre">
 <tbody>
 <tr>